 Prior to the PCA, there was no comprehensive competition policy statute.
-Nevertheless, this does not mean that laws dealing with aspects of competition were non-existent.8 In fact, the legal foundations can be traced back to the Spanish and American Antitrust Laws.9 A rationale for competition policy can also be seen in the 1987 Philippine Constitution and legal jurisprudence from the Philippine Supreme Court.10 Further, Article 186 of the Revised Penal Code was the main competition statute before it would be repealed by the PCA.11 During this 'legal limbo' period, the government and various agencies collaborated with other governments and international agencies to devise proposals for a competition law was sectoral in nature.13 Prior to 2015, the nation had a range of industry specific and consumer related competition laws that revolved around its criminal, civil, and corporation codes.14
+Nevertheless, this does not mean that laws dealing with aspects of competition were non-existent.
+In fact, the legal foundations can be traced back to the Spanish and American Antitrust Laws.
+A rationale for competition policy can also be seen in the 1987 Philippine Constitution and legal jurisprudence from the Philippine Supreme Court.
+Further, Article 186 of the Revised Penal Code was the main competition statute before it would be repealed by the PCA.
+During this 'legal limbo' period, the government and various agencies collaborated with other governments and international agencies to devise proposals for a competition agency and statute.
+The Philippines' original